krasimir/riew/README.md

 ### State

-In the original [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) there is no a concept for a _state_.
+In the original [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) there is no a concept of a _state_.
 At least not in the same way as we use it in JavaScript today.
 For us _state_ is a value that persist across time.
 It can be accessed and changed but is always available.
 The channels can keep values but by default they are consumed at some point.
 Or in other words taken.

 Riew brings the idea of a state by defining a value that is outside the channels.
-It can be however can accessed and modified by using channels.
+It can be however accessed and modified by using channels.
 Let's see the following example:

 ```js
 const users = state([]);